rolod0x/rolod0x/docs/user-manual.md

 Then you can just append ` 0x` to the end of any command and it will pipe STDOUT and STDERR through rolod0x.

+### Listing duplicate labels

+If you specify the `-d` or `--duplicates` option, then instead of filtering `STDIN`, it will list all addresses in the given address book file which have duplicate labels.